luyadev/luya.io/docs/guide/app/storage.md

 ]
 ```

 This means the storage system is always a direct implementation of what type of file system is used.
-Here is an example file configuration if you need to have the option to upload insecure files like csv or svgs:
+Here is an example file configuration if you need to have the option to upload insecure files like CSVs or SVGs:

 ```php
 return [